Thesis

 Pushing beyond the automation of the Bill Pay process, Ramp also broadened the flexibility with which customers pay those bills.
 Bill Pay provides automatic syncing of bills and payments between Ramp and a customer’s choice of accounting software.
 This occurs whenever a bill is created, after every update, and when the payment has been made.

-Bill Pay can be set up in the same way standard reimbursement and transactions in the expense management product can.
-The difference lies in the setting conditions, amount-based routing is available to all Ramp customers, and other more specific conditions are only available to Ramp Plus customers.
-To make this process simpler, as of May 2024, Ramp has two pre-configured approval templates based on common approval flows:
+Bill Pay can be set up in the same way as standard reimbursement and transactions in the expense management product can.
+The difference lies in setting conditions.
+Mount-based routing is available to all Ramp customers, and other, more specific conditions are only available to Ramp Plus customers.
+To make this process simpler, as of October 2025, Ramp had two pre-configured approval templates based on common approval flows:

-1. Bill Pay vendor and department owner approval: this template is available to all ramp customers.
-This allows customers to require the vendor owner, department owner, and then an amount trigger that will require an admin to approve.
+Bill Pay vendor and department owner approval: This template is available to all Ramp customers, and allows customers to require the vendor owner, department owner, and then an amount trigger that will require an admin to approve.

-2. Bill Pay approvals by departments: this template is only available to Ramp Plus customers as it uses the Ramp department condition to route approvals.
+Bill Pay approvals by departments: This template is only available to Ramp Plus customers as it uses the Ramp department condition to route approvals.

-In response to its customers increasing international spend by 5.6x year-over-year in 2022, Ramp started supporting cross-border bill payments, flexible financing, and employee reimbursements globally across 195 countries and 40 currencies as of May 2024.
-Ramp also supported same-day ACH bill payments for a $10 flat fee as of May 2024.
+In response to its customers having increased international spend by 5.6x year-over-year in 2022, Ramp started supporting cross-border bill payments, flexible financing, and employee reimbursements globally across more than 190 countries and a number of local currencies as of October 2025.
+Ramp also supported same-day ACH bill payments for a $10 flat fee as of October 2025.
 For vendor payment using Bill Pay, there is a $20 flat fee on international payments made via SWIFT USD.
-While it takes between 1 to 5 days for a vendor to receive payment, international payment timelines are more variable.
+While it takes between one to five days for a vendor to receive payment, international payment timelines are more variable.

 Vendor Management